ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 **Preparation of settings file**

-The naming of the reported time series and maps is defined in the settings file.
-Tables A7.1 and A7.2 list the settings variables default output names.
+The naming of the reported time series and maps is defined in the settings file. **Tables XXXXX and XXXXXX** list the settings variables default output names.
 If you are using a default LISFLOOD settings template, all file definitions are already defined in the 'lfbinding' element.

 Time series: